It from ETH: Multi-interval Entanglement and Replica Wormholes from Large-$c$ BCFT Ensemble: Derivations of the Ryu-Takayanagi Formula for Multiple Entangled (B)CFT's

 \subsubsection{The Dual Bulk Geometry}

 The dual bulk geometry can be easily understood as a modification of the construction of the three-boundary black hole in Fig.~\ref{pic:3bdyBH}.
 Following Sec.~\ref{sec:3BCFTbulkgeo}, we start with mapping the metric Equ.~(\ref{eq:bulkhyperbolicslicing}), where $\Sigma$ has the metric of a hyperbolic upper half plane $H^{2}$ to the Poincar\'{e} patch Equ.~\eqref{eq:Epoincare} before we consider any quotient and add any boundaries.
-Then we add two branes corresponding to the Cardy boundaries $a$ and $b$ to the lower-half-plane as
+Then we add the brane corresponding to Cardy boundary $a$ to the lower-half-plane as

-with $x_{c,a},x_{c,b},r_{0a},r_{0b}>0$ and as we will discuss below these four parameters have to be properly chosen.
-Now the state preparation manifold, i.e. the bulk slice $z\rightarrow0$ with $y<0$, looks like Fig.~\ref{pic:2BCFT1CFTbeforequotient}.
-Finally, we will quotient the state preparation manifold in Fig.~\ref{pic:2BCFT1CFTbeforequotient} by the Fuchsian subgroup $\Gamma_{g}$ generated by the following hyperbolic element of the automorphism group $PSL(2,\mathbb{R})$ of $H^{2}$:
+with $x_{c,a},r_{0a}>0$ and as we will discuss below these parameters have to be properly chosen.
+Now the state preparation manifold, i.e. the bulk slice $z\rightarrow0$ with $y<0$, looks like Fig.~\ref{pic:1BCFT1CFTbeforequotient}.
+Finally, we will quotient the state preparation manifold in Fig.~\ref{pic:1BCFT1CFTbeforequotient} by the Fuchsian subgroup $\Gamma_{g}$ generated by the following hyperbolic element of the automorphism group $PSL(2,\mathbb{R})$ of $H^{2}$:

 where $L$ is the circumference of the circle where resulting CFT lives.
 Under this element the lower-half-plane coordinate $w=x+iy$ transforms as